 The reporter's privilege originates in the First Amendment's guarantee of a free press.
 The rationale is that forcing journalists to disclose confidential sources will discourage sources from communicating with reporters, thereby disrupting the free flow of information protected by the First Amendment.
 In some circumstances, journalists are compelled to disclose confidential sources.
-Because of USAGM's special status as a federal government agency, some internal VOA documents may also be subject to the Freedom of Information Act (FOIA).

-(Also see Sourcing, p.
-14)
+(Also see Anonymity, p.
+30)